julianshapiro/velocity/README.md

 **News**
 You can now order the Velocity book on [Amazon](http://amazon.com/Web-Animation-using-JavaScript-Develop/dp/0134096665)!

-Also, a big round of Velocity updates are coming late June :)
+Also, a big round of Velocity updates are coming early July :)

 **Docs**
 [VelocityJS.org](http://VelocityJS.org)